freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-96.english.md

 ## Description
 <section id='description'>

 Add the `enter` function to the current selection.
-Just like before, the initial selection here has a length of zero and the `data` has a length of three now.
-So when you append elements in the next step, three will be created.</section>
+Just like before, the initial selection here has a length of zero and the data has a length of three.
+So when you append elements in the next step, three will be created; one for each slice of the pie.</section>

 ## Instructions
 <section id='instructions'>